salomvary/button-for-toggl/.github/CONTRIBUTING.md

 ### DOM integration

-If you want to quickly integrate **Toggl Button** with your website.
+If you want to quickly integrate **Button for Toggl** with your website.
 You can enable the *DOM Integration* in the **Custom Integrations** section for your domain

 ![enable-dom-integration](https://user-images.githubusercontent.com/1716853/70514207-34cb4f00-1b59-11ea-894a-538f94f4d1f5.png)

-You will have to add one or more `div` in your DOM with the class name `toggl-root`, containing the metadata for the time-entry you want to start, Toggl Button will render a button link as a child of these `divs`.
+You will have to add one or more `div` in your DOM with the class name `toggl-root`, containing the metadata for the time-entry you want to start, Button for Toggl will render a button link as a child of these `divs`.

 The schema for the time-entry metadata is